jnbdz/linux-quickstarts/WindowsWSL/README.md

 ```

 ## Resize the virtual hard disk (VHD)
+Sometimes, for some odd reason it is unable to resize on its own the VHD.
+So in those situations you will need to follow these steps:

 1. Ensure that the WSL instance is completely stopped.
 You can do this by running `wsl --shutdown` in the Windows command prompt.
 Or using `wsl -t <Distro Name>`.
 2. Open PowerShell as Administrator.
 3. Find the `<VHDPath>`.
 It should find it here: `C:\Users\<UserName>\AppData\Local\Packages\<DistroNameAndHash>\LocalStorage\ext4.vhdx`.
 It might vary.